glowkeeper/glowkeeper.github.io/public/assets/posts/stories/change.md

 # Change

-Written for the campfire at the Brighton Buddhist Centre's 2013 Family Retreat

-**1 August, 2013**

 Old Man Harry lived in mountains that were as ancient as the earth itself.
 He didn’t like change much, so every morning his routine was the same; he’d wake, he’d wash, he’d eat his porridge, he’d brush his teeth.
 Then he’d settle down into a comfy chair on his veranda, smoke his pipe, and watch the wildlife go about its day.
 He could set the time by when the jackdaws starting cawing, when the falcon would stoop upon its first pigeon and when the deer would begin grazing at the edge of the woods.
 So you see, Old Man Harry’s life was safe and dependable, and he liked it very much.

 Then, one bright, crisp, winter morning, just as he was about to settle down to his porridge, Old Man Harry was startled out of his reverie by a knock on the door.
 This, most probably, wouldn’t have been anything particularly unusual to you and me, but Old Man Harry wasn’t used to visits, and in his confusion, it didn’t actually occur to him to go and open the door.
 However, a second knock jolted Old Man Harry into action, so he went to see who had disturbed his breakfast.